 In this Career Path Success course students will learn and practice many of the soft skills needed to be successful in a healthcare career.
 Students will explore attitudes, behaviors and communication skills expected by employers, coworkers and patients.
 This course discusses appropriate attire as well as overall professional image for a healthcare environment.
-Students will explore attitudes, behaviors and communication skills expected by employers, coworkers and patients.
-Students in this course will explore the importance of the image conveyed through written and verbal communications as well as the impact those communications have on others.
-Prerequisites: None
+Students will examine habits that promote effective study skills as well as identify appropriate professional interactions when working with specialized populations.